-Students must provide supporting documentation of the disability and impact on accessing the curriculum, programs and/or activities at Montgomery College.
-Although an Individualized Education Plan (IEP) or a 504 plan may help identify services that have been effective in high school, it may not be considered sufficient documentation for accommodation requests.
+Students provide supporting documentation of the disability and impact on accessing the curriculum, programs and/or activities at Montgomery College.
+Although an Individualized Education Plan (IEP) or a 504 plan may help identify services that have been effective in high school, in some instances additional documentation for accommodation requests may be needed.
 Documentation will vary depending upon the nature of the disability and accommodations requested.
 The following guidelines are considered in evaluating disability documentation:

 - The documentation must be completed by a qualified professional who is qualified to diagnose a student’s specific disability and includes name, title, professional credentials, and affiliation.

 - The documentation is relevant, identifies a specific disability, functional limitations resulting from the disability, current impact on academic functioning, and recommendations for reasonable accommodations.

 - The documentation may also include the following: